corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-ecosystem.md

 * *The network is permissioned, with access requiring a certificate from the network operator*

 ## Network structure

+For people or businesses to transact on Corda, they need to have an *identity* to represent them on the network, and the ability to communicate with other identities on the network.
+That identity is a [node](key-concepts-node.md).

 A Corda network is a peer-to-peer network of **nodes**.
 Each node represents a legal entity, and each runs the Corda software (an instance of Corda and one or more Corda applications, known as **CorDapps**).